-Witnessing a signature doesn’t mean you wrote the will, or you have read and understood what’s in it.
-It just means that you saw the will-maker sign the document.
-Anyone aged over 18 can be a witness.
-It’s a good idea for everyone – the will-maker and the witnesses – to use the same pen.
+Witnessing a signature doesn’t mean the witness wrote the will or read and understood what’s in it.
+It just means that they saw the person who made the will (the testator) sign the document.

-If your will is not made in this manner it may not be enforceable; the Court has the power to grant or not grant probate (confirm that the will is valid) and your property could be disposed of as if you had not made a will.
+If your will does not meet these requirements, it may not be enforceable.
+The Court has the power to grant probate (confirm that the will is valid) or deny probate, and your property could be distributed as if you had not made a will.
 In exercising this power, the Court needs to be satisfied that the document sets out how you want your assets to be distributed.

 Where should I keep my will?

 Keep your will in a safe place.
 Your lawyer will usually hold the will for you, or you could keep it with your other important documents.
-It’s important you tell your executor where your will is kept.
+Alternatively, the SA Public Trustee offers a free will storage service for eligible customers.
+It’s important to tell your executor where your will is kept.

 I made a will a few years ago.
-Do I have to redo it?
+Do I have to update it?

-It’s a good idea to review a will regularly (e.g. every five years) to see if it needs updating.
+It’s a good idea to review a will regularly (e.g. every five years) to check it is up to date.

-If you have been divorced, separated or had children since your last will, it may be a good idea to write a new will or have your lawyer help you make a formal addition called a codicil.
+If you got married since you made a will, you will need to make a new will.
+If you got divorced, separated or had children since your last will, it may be a good idea to write a new will or have your lawyer help you make a formal addition called a codicil.

 Yes.
-The law expects people to make ‘proper provision’ for certain people.
+South Australian law expects that you make “proper provision” for certain people.
 These include: